 It’s critical to note, once again, that the actual damping factor will vary from frequency to frequency.
 This is because voice coils have complex impedances that vary, sometimes greatly, with frequency.

-In addition to this, an increase in temperature will increase the resistance and impedance of voice coil.
+In addition to this, an increase in temperature will increase the resistance and impedance of the voice coil.

 It’s also important to note that the speaker cable and the speaker’s crossover will also have an effect on the overall load impedance as seen by the amplifier (and the overall load impedance as seen by the voice coil).